Supply Chain Management Courses

 • Build long-term relationships with key suppliers

-• Assess supplier’s changing needs and capabilities
+• Assess the supplier’s changing needs and capabilities

 • Create continuous improvement plans for supplier development